bids-standard/bids-specification/src/derivatives/atlas.md

 segmentations, and other knowledge annotations such as landmarks defined with respect to individual or template brains that are supported by spaces such as surfaces and regular grids (images).
-Templates and atlases follow BIDS raw and derivatives specifications to store these outcomes:
+For derivatives with atlases in their provenance corresponding to individual subjects, the organization follows the standards for BIDS raw and derivatives:

 ```Text
 <pipeline_name>/